 The Philosophy program at USU answers our students’ interests in philosophy both in the classroom and out of it.
 Our Philosophy Club hosts events throughout the year, from lectures and films to reading groups and debates.
 Our Philosophy honor society, Phi Sigma Tau, is a member of the Association of College Honor societies.

-Our majors have gone on to graduate study in Philosophy or law school at a range of excellent universities, including Berkeley, BYU, Duke, Harvard, Indiana University, Michigan State, Northern Illinois, Purdue, Texas A & M, the University of Arizona, the University of Chicago, the University of Utah, the University of Texas, and Yale.
+Our majors have gone on to graduate study in Philosophy or law school at a range of excellent universities, including Berkeley, BYU, Duke, Harvard, Indiana University, University of Kansas, University of Michigan, Northern Illinois, University of Pittsburgh, Purdue, Texas A & M, the University of Arizona, the University of Chicago, the University of Utah, the University of Texas, and Yale.

 Recent USU Philosophy graduates have gone on to (indicates year of graduation):